 Released in 2008, Folie à Deux takes its name from a French phrase translated as “A Madness Shared by Two”.
-Guitarist Joe Trohman spoke of the title’s significance as a
+Guitarist Joe Trohman spoke of the title’s significance as a metaphor:

 It’s a psychiatric term for when crazy people get together and their out-of-control psyches enhance one another, and not always in positive ways.
 I think it describes the inner-workings of Fall Out Boy.
 When the four of us get together in a room, things get pretty insane.